viryc/ng2-table/README.md

-# ng2-table  with eidition options
+# ng2-table  with edition options
 Fork of [ng2-table](https://github.com/valor-software/ng2-table) including a config object to render edition buttons.

 - - -

 ## Documentation

-Only indluded the aditional options of this fork.
+Only included the aditional options of this fork.
 For more information head to the [original docs](https://valor-software.com/ng2-table/)

 ### Inputs (Properties)